wilddog64/ade/README.md

 Configure Vagrant Mount
 -----------------------
 Vagrantfile are generated on the fly via template, which also included mounting local folder into a given vagrant box.
 This is controlled by mount.json.
-To add a new mounted folder to a vagrant box, add a json hash that contains ```path```, and ```mount_point``` to this.
+To add a new mounted folder to a vagrant box, open ./mount.json and  add a json hash that contains ```path```, and ```mount_point``` to this.

 ```